Before first U.S. presidential debate, allies debate stakes

 Not all of Romney's hours have been devoted to studying and sparring with his debate partner, U.S. Senator Rob Portman.

-Romney attended a party Saturday evening at the Wellesley, Massachusetts, home of his finance chairman, Spencer Zwick.
+On Saturday evening, Romney attended a party at the Wellesley, Massachusetts, home of his finance chair, Spencer Zwick.

 With a stretched Hummer limousine blaring party music and several school buses parked outside the home, chants of "Mitt!" could be heard from within.
 Romney departs for Denver on Monday.